Average Costs of a Safari in Zimbabwe (USD per person per day)

 Where you want to go

-Remoter parks normally cost more money to get to, and accommodation might be limited to only top-end options.
-Sticking to the Hwange and Vic Falls area, where a greater range of accommodation exists and competition means lower rates, makes for a cheaper overall safari.
+Remoter parks normally cost more money to get to, and accommodations might be limited to only top-end options.
+Sticking to the Hwange and Vic Falls area, where a greater range of accommodations exists and competition means lower rates, makes for a cheaper overall safari.
 Sticking to this area also saves money on transport costs.

 Add-ons